DanConwayDev/ngit-relay/DEPLOYMENT.md

 Below is a copy/paste beginner's guide to deployment onto a VPS.
 But first, here are some hints for system administrators who don't want to use Docker:

-1. When `ngit-relay-khatru` creates a new repository, it adds a symbolic link to `/usr/local/bin/ngit-relay-pre-receive` to install the Git hook.
+1. When `ngit-relay-khatru` creates a new repository, it adds a symbolic link to `/usr/local/bin/ngit-relay-pre-receive` and `/usr/local/bin/ngit-relay-post-receive` to install the Git hook.
 The binary must be available from that location.
-2. `ngit-relay-pre-receive` uses `ws://localhost:3334` as its source for Git announcement/state events, so `ngit-relay-khatru` or another relay must be exposed there.
+2. `ngit-relay-pre-receive` and `ngit-relay-post-receive` uses `ws://localhost:3334` as its source for Git announcement/state events, so `ngit-relay-khatru` or another relay must be exposed there.
 3. the EVs in .env should be set for `ngit-relay-khatru`

 ## Deploy to VPS